JGBs rise on ongoing concerns about Europe debt

 Japanese Prime Minister Yoshihiko Noda faces a split in his party that could trigger a snap election.

-The yield curve steepened as the superlong sector slightly lagged, with the 20-year yield losing 1 basis point to 1.650 percent and the 30-year yield shedding half a basis point to 1.875 percent.
+* The superlong sector slightly lagged, with the 20-year yield losing half a basis point to 1.655 percent and the 30-year yield flat at 1.880 percent.

-The five-year yield was flat at 0.210 percent.
-(Reporting by Lisa Twaronite; Editing by Richard Pullin)
+* The five-year yield was flat at 0.210 percent.
+(Reporting by Lisa Twaronite; Editing by Chris Gallagher)

 Feb 16 U.S. burger chain Wendy's Co reported higher-than-expected quarterly sales at established restaurants as it attracted more diners with its value meals.